rt2zz/redux-persist/README.md

 ##Implementation Notes
 For performance
-**During Rehydration** getItem calls are invoked once per store key using setImmediate.
+**During Rehydration** getItem calls are invoked once per key using setImmediate.
 **During Storage** setItem calls are invoked only on keys whose state has changed, using a time iterator one key every 33 ms (i.e. 30fps)